wp-plugins/stripe-payments/readme.txt

 == Description ==

 This plugin allows you to accept credit card payments via Stripe.
-It has a simple shortcode that lets you to place a buy button anywhere on your WordPress site.
+It has a simple shortcode that lets you place a buy button anywhere on your WordPress site.

 = Features =